etiennebacher/tidypolars/README.md

 ------------------------------------------------------------------------

-:warning: If you’re looking for the Python package “tidypolars” by Mark Fairbanks, you’re on the wrong repo.
+:warning: If you’re looking for the Python package “tidypolars”, you’re on the wrong repo.
 The right one is here:
 [markfairbanks/tidypolars](https://github.com/markfairbanks/tidypolars)
 :warning: